 4th Night is our Wednesday intergenerational education and fellowship night.
 Most nights we have dinner at 5:30 and activities from 6 to 7:15.

 After dinner, the Men and Youth Choir practices under the direction of our Music Director, Brian Rotz.
 Adults meet with Father Adam and discuss various topics and how they relate to Christian life and the Episcopal Church.

-Alice Arter prepares our dinners.
-She appreciates weekly volunteers.
-A $3 donation for adults and $1 donation for kids is recommended to help cover costs.
+We provide dinner each week.
+A $5 donation for adults and $3 donation for kids is recommended to help cover costs.

 Women at the Well

 Women at the Well is a gathering of parish women at 9 a.m. on the second Saturday of each month.
 Participants share fellowship, a program, and discussion.
 The topics vary from month to month and always offer opportunities for meaningful reflection.